 About Me

-If you rather listen than read, check out the podcast I have made with Ryan Hunt for Formula Access.
+If you rather listen than read, check out the podcast I have done with Ryan Hunt for Formula Access.

 My first steps in motorsports PR